Personality

-The study of the psychology of personality, called personality psychology, attempts to explain the tendencies that underlie differences in behavior.
-Psychologists have taken many different approaches to the study of personality, including biological, cognitive, learning, and trait-based theories, as well as psychodynamic, and humanistic approaches.
+Research in personality psychology generally attempts to explain the characteristics of a person that underlie differences in behavior.
+Personality characteristics are related to many life outcomes, such as work and relationship success, to mental health, well-being and longevity.
+Over time, psychologists have taken many different approaches to study personality, which can be organized across dispositional, biological, intrapsychic (psychodynamic), cognitive-experiential, social and cultural, and adjustment domains.
 The various approaches used to study personality today reflect the influence of the first theorists in the field, a group that includes Sigmund Freud, Alfred Adler, Gordon Allport, Hans Eysenck, Abraham Maslow, and Carl Rogers.